jmplonka/InventorLoader/README.md

 > Alpha!

 Autodesk Inventor files have a OLE2 files.
-That allows it to embed Excel workboos e.g.
+That allows it to embed Excel workbooks e.g.

 - The addon is able to read Inventor files from 2010 till 2019.
-- Read the iProperties (only a few can be applied in FreeCAD).
+- Read the iProperties (Note: only a few can be applied in FreeCAD).
 - Display embedded workbooks as a new spreadsheet when importing as features.
 - Three strategies are provided:
  -- feature base: the addon tries to rebuild all the features.